-SBJBC member DLA Piper hosted a wide ranging debate on the Future of the City at the Museum of London on 21 June.
+SBJBC member DLA Piper hosted a stimulating debate on the Future of the City at the Museum of London on 21 June.
 Amongst the panellists were Lord Alistair Darling, former Chancellor of the Exchequer, Tim Harford, economist and Financial Times columnist and Sophie Hackford, futurist and business innovator.
-Speakers expressed confidence in the future of London as an economic powerhouse and worldwide hub for innovation, notwithstanding current political uncertainties.
+Speakers expressed confidence in the future of London as an economic powerhouse and worldwide hub for innovation, notwithstanding some Brexit concerns.

 HRH Mohammed bin Salman